 Project Mammogram provides breast cancer education, screening and treatment to medically underserved, low income individuals living in Harris, Montgomery and Liberty counties.

-The West Fort Bend Breast Screening Project provides screening and diagnostic services for medically underserved women in west Fort Bend County.
+The West Fort Bend Breast Screening Program provides screening and diagnostic services for medically underserved women in West Fort Bend County.

-The Saving Our Survivors Project improves the quality of life for breast cancer survivors by providing support services.
+The Survivors Offering Support Project improves the quality of life for breast cancer survivors by providing support services.

-The Breast Health Initiative Project provides education, clinical breast exams, mammograms, diagnostic services and patient navigation for medically underserved women in East Harris, Chambers and Liberty counties.
+The Houston Methodist Breast Health Initiative Project provides education, clinical breast exams, mammograms, diagnostic services and patient navigation for medically underserved women in the greater Houston area.